- A 2:1 or above honours degree.

-- Applicants with a 2:2 honours degree may be considered but must be able to demonstrate evidence of higher academic attainment, e.g., through postgraduate study.
+- Applicants with a 2:2 honours degree may be considered if able to demonstrate evidence of higher academic attainment (eg through non-vocational postgraduate study) or at least four years of employment or voluntary work, either before or after graduating from their first degree.

 - Two A-levels at grade C or above in non-vocational subjects.